ddhartma/Spark-Machine-Learning/README.md

 	```
 	Check the prediction:
 	- Filter where the label == prediction
-	- and then count
+	- Then: count
 	```
 	df3.filter(df3.label == df3.prediction).count()

 	Result:
 	54616
 	```
-	From 10000 half - for half of it is the prediction right
+	For 10000 fits - for half of it is the prediction right.

 ## Model Selection and Tuning <a name="model_select_tuning"></a>
-- Open Jupyer Notebook ```model_tuning.ipynb```
+- Open Jupyer Notebook ```model_tuning.ipynb```.
-- Hyperparameter Tuning is needed to get the best model
+- Hyperparameter Tuning is needed to get the best model.
-- Spark offers hyperparameter tuning via
+- Spark offers hyperparameter tuning:
 	- Train-Validation Split
 	- k-fold Cross Validation
-- Two parameters are needed
+- Two parameters are needed:
-	1. Define the parameter grid to explore
+	1. Define the parameter grid to explore.
 	2. Evaluator.
-It defines the metric to evaluate the results on the test set
+It defines the metric to evaluate the results on the test set.
-- The best parameter combination is found by using the built-in cross validation methods
+- The best parameter combination is found by using the built-in cross validation methods.
-- Spark fits the estimator using this best parameter set and the entire dataset
+- Spark fits the estimator by using this best parameter set and applying it on the entire dataset.
-- Before Spark 2.3 models were trained sequentially
+- Before Spark 2.3 models were trained sequentially.
-- After Spark 2.3 models can be trained in paralle
+- After Spark 2.3 models can be trained in parallel.

 	![image5]
 	```